Matej-TvYt/Tag-Mod/README.md

 # Important

-* All players must have the mod installed
+* All players must install the mod
+* Works only in multiplayer/LAN
-* Requires:
+* Minimum:

-  * 2+ players for Classic Mode
+  * 2 players for Classic Mode
-  * 3+ players for Freeze Mode
+  * 3 players for Freeze Mode

 ---

 # License

-Licensed under the MIT License.
+This project is licensed under the MIT License.